Contact Sophia Falke: email@example.com

 It is true the very nature of being an effective minister involves continual spiritual growth.
-Such growth does not happen automatically however; it takes intentional work.
-Trying to do this while meeting the needs of other people is nearly impossible.

-Without sabbaticals, there is a strong chance the minister will, over time, burn out.
 It has been documented that people in helping professions (like ministry) tend to burn out the fastest in part, at least, because the constant intimate involvement with the emotional weight of other people's lives can be draining.

 Moreover, ministers are rarely afforded the luxury of having two consecutive days off every week like most laypeople enjoy.
 Many ministers, in fact, are reluctant to take vacation time - so strong is their commitment to service.
-Sabbaticals, then, make sense.